MLNLP-World/SimBiber/README.md

 >
 > **So you'd better check the accuracy of simplified bib files again.**
 >
-> All icons are collected from the Internet, if there is any infringement, please contact us to delete
+> All icons are collected from the Internet, if there is any infringement, please contact us to delete.